ryceg/Eigengrau-s-Essential-Establishment-Generator/README.md

 Also consider joining the [reddit.](www.reddit.com/r/EigengrausGenerator)

+## Compiling the Generator
+You will need the latest version of [TweeGo](https://www.motoslave.net/tweego/docs/) and [SugarCube](http://www.motoslave.net/sugarcube/2/).
+Make sure that TweeGo knows where the SugarCube format is using `export TWEEGO_PATH=LOCATIONOFSUGARCUBE`.

+CD to above the directory, and use `tweego -o EEEG.html github/Eigengrau/EssentialEstablishmentGenerator --head=HeadContent/main.txt` to compile things all nicely.
+You want to CD outside of the directory to avoid generating EEEG.html inside (which would be compiled the next time you run), and you want to point it specifically at /EssentialEstablishmentGenerator to avoid compiling the `index.html`, which is a copy of the live.

+You can save time once you've set your directories by saving this as a .bat file.

 ## Contributing
 We love getting pull requests!
 You can find out more about contributing to the project [here.](https://github.com/ryceg/Eigengrau-s-Essential-Establishment-Generator/wiki/Contributing)